Investors line up against Mizuho support for coal

-TOKYO, April 3 (Reuters) - Investors with nearly $200 billion in assets holding shares in Japan’s Mizuho Financial Group say they plan to back a shareholder motion urging the bank to cut its lending for coal and other fossil fuels, they told Reuters on Friday.
+TOKYO (Reuters) - Investors with nearly $200 billion in assets holding shares in Japan’s Mizuho Financial Group (8411.T) say they plan to back a shareholder motion urging the bank to cut its lending for coal and other fossil fuels, they told Reuters on Friday.

 It marks the first time a Japanese publicly traded company has faced a shareholder climate change resolution.